 The boiler is started using virgin wood.
 It will operate continuously except for periods of maintenance, in order to minimise start up and shutdown.
-It is anticipated the boiler will run for 75% of the time (6570 hours per year) due to maintenance.
-The chimney height will be 12m from the ground and shall extend 4.2m above the ridge height of the building.
+The boiler will run for 75% of the time (6570 hours per year) due to maintenance.
+Particulate matter emissions are filtered through a cyclone and Glosfume ceramic filters before exhausting to air via the chimney.
+The chimney height is 13m from the ground and extends 3.5m above the ridge height of the building.